RanpengLi/RanpengLi.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. in Geophysics, GEOMAR Helmholtz Centre for Ocean Research Kiel, May 2024 - present
 * M.Sc. in Geology, University of Florida, May 2024
 * B.Sc. in Earth Science, University of California at Santa Barbara, Dec 2020